TL;DR

 • Call Routing: Call Routing gets every call to the right person or department on the first try.
 No bouncing people around like a ping pong ball.
 Keeps customers happy and your team focused.

-Picking the right IVR system vendor is like choosing a Netflix show on a Friday night—there are so many options, you’ll probably spend more time deciding than actually watching something.
+Picking the right IVR solution provider is like choosing a Netflix show on a Friday night—there are so many options, you’ll probably spend more time deciding than actually watching something.

 To save you the scroll, follow these simple steps: